length

 - Traverse northern England on Wainwright’s famous walk

-- Meander three of England’s most beautiful national parks
+- Meander three of the UK’s most beautiful national parks

 - Be charmed by quintessential English villages and pubs